 This type of source has to be used when the power density is known.
 This is simply total power per unit volume.
 This quantity is often provided for batteries and fuel cells, for example.

-In the second figure, a heat source is defined in a Conjugate heat transfer simulation.
-Here it is possible to set one of the solids as a heat source.
-One can either select the solid in the viewer, switching to the volume selection mode, or use the check box on the top-right corner of the screen.
+When assigning a heat source, one can either select the solid in the viewer (switching to the volume selection mode), or use the check box on the top-right corner of the screen.